Last updated on May 24th, 2023

-- Hypokalemia (low potassium) – The potassium level can drop significantly, due to the excessive loss in fluids and insulin used in the treatment of diabetic ketoacidosis.
+- Hypokalemia (low potassium) – The potassium level can drop significantly, due to the excessive loss in fluids and insulin during the treatment.
 Very low potassium levels can cause severe health problems like muscle weakness and heart rhythm problems.

-- Hypoglycemia (low blood sugar levels) – Insulin therapy helps to maintain blood sugar levels.
-Uncontrolled insulin therapy can lead to very low blood sugar or hypoglycemia.
-Therefore, the insulin dose should be timely adjusted, and the blood sugar levels should be monitored frequently.
+- Hypoglycemia (low blood sugar levels) – Uncontrolled insulin therapy can lead to very low blood sugar or hypoglycemia.
+Monitor blood sugar levels frequently.
+Moreover, adjust insulin dose regularly.

 - Swelling inside the brain (cerebral edema) – The sudden adjustment of blood sugar levels during DKA treatment can produce swelling in the brain.
 Children are more likely to suffer from this complication.
 Its symptoms include headache, lethargy, and seizures.